rails/rails/guides/source/testing.md

 ### The Four Hashes of the Apocalypse

-After a request has been made by using one of the 5 methods (+get+, +post+, etc.) and processed, you will have 4 Hash objects ready for use:
+After a request has been made by using one of the 5 methods (`get`, `post`, etc.) and processed, you will have 4 Hash objects ready for use:

-* +assigns+ - Any objects that are stored as instance variables in actions for use in views.
+* `assigns` - Any objects that are stored as instance variables in actions for use in views.
-* +cookies+ - Any cookies that are set.
+* `cookies` - Any cookies that are set.
-* +flash+ - Any objects living in the flash.
+* `flash` - Any objects living in the flash.
-* +session+ - Any object living in session variables.
+* `session` - Any object living in session variables.

 As is the case with normal Hash objects, you can access the values by referencing the keys by string.
-You can also reference them by symbol name, except for +assigns+.
+You can also reference them by symbol name, except for `assigns`.
 For example:

 ```ruby
 flash["gordon"]               flash[:gordon]